nathishanand/quirk/README.md

 Quirk is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

 Note that this license **does not** give free reign to redistribute the name and branding of quirk.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.
+A quirk is a unique, odd, and sometimes charming trait that makes a person stand out from the crowd.
+Country comedian Minnie Pearl was known for her quirk of wearing a $1.98 price tag dangling from her hat.
+A quirk can be an adorable little habit, like wearing flowery dresses and big sun bonnets or bow ties every day.
+There are three types of Quirks: Mutant, Emitter, and Transformation Quirks.
+Mutant Quirks are Quirks that give you unchangeable bodies.